November 5th, 2013 / Author: Heidi Yost

 - If it’s recommended by your doctor, get your flu shots.

-With our busy lives, it may seem impossible to find time to do all of these things religiously, but the time and expense of getting sick, not to mention discomfort, is far more costly.
+With our busy lives, it may seem impossible to find time to do all of these things religiously, but getting sick is worse.
+So do your best!
 If you do get sick, stay home – from work, from school, and from your lesson.
 If you are at the very end of a cold, or feel like you might be coming down with something mild, you may be ok to continue your schedule, but you should take extra precaution not to spread the illness, and cut out anything extra that you don’t absolutely have to do.
-And rest.
-Downtime and sleep are invaluable in warding off illness.
+And rest, rest, rest.
+Downtime and sleep are invaluable in warding off and recovering from, illness.

 Stay healthy and well!

 One of the most important ingredients for music lesson success is the right teacher.
 This can be tricky, because students, parents, and teachers are individuals.
 It’s not always easy to find the right fit.
 Many parents/students begin by considering cost, availability, and location.
 While these are important, the choice to study with a teacher should not be based on these factors alone.
 For success, you must find someone whose qualifications, experience, and personality are a fit for your (or your child’s) particular needs.
 Here are some basic guidelines to help you get started.